dansusman/raft/README.md

 the program is less performant than other times, but that is likely due to the randomness we have employed throughout the module.

+After the milestone, there was still much of the project to implement.
+Luckily, the code we had written for the milestone set us well on our way towards success for the final submission.
+We continued following similar steps from the milestone submission, utilizing the Raft paper and the Project 6 guide.

 ## Challenges Faced

 The largest challenge we faced for the milestone was grasping the Raft overarching